VatsalNanda/Mini-Projects-in-Python-ML-/Mini_Proj_11-Download Youtube videos/README.md

 'email_send.py'-Email the zip folder to the desired mail ID.
 'command_line_run.png'- Shows us how we run these files in command line.

 We ran all the python files in one single file 'email_send.py' after importing their contents in it.
+We ran it locally using **Flask**.

 # Installing Dependencies